manasa-arun/python/content/en/Tips/continue-keyword-in-python.md

 ```

 ## Summary
-In this tutorial we learnt about Python `continue` keyword usage and examples to better understand
+In this tutorial we learnt about Python `continue` keyword usage with the help of simple examples.